dynamic DNS with bind9, sftdyn and NGINX on a VPS

 # snip

-and restart NGINX:
+}and restart NGINX:

-This will make calls towards lastpixel.tv/dynamic hit sftdyn directly.
-The configured sftdyn URL register/muppet?secret=mysecret is viewed externally as lastpixel.tv/dynamic/register/muppet?secret=mysecret.
+configured sftdyn URL register/muppet?secret=mysecret is viewed externally as

 with letsencrypt

-This one is straightforward with the letsencrypt and certbot instructions.
-It's recommended during the certbot run to completely disable http and select https only. certbot will edit the NGINX config and have the http schema redirect to https.
+https only. certbot will edit the NGINX config and have the http schema redirect

 Final Result

-I just configure the home router to update its dynamic dns via calls to https://lastpixel.tv/dynamic/register/muppet?secret=mysecret now.
+I just configure the home router to update its dynamic dns via calls to